sleek33/flask_api/README.md

 # flask_api

-#i need help, the proprty data has refusd to load onto post manusing GET. i have tried all possible means but its not uplading. below is the flask pi code and ps_utility coe nd as well as th json file containig th loctions i wan to lod up ostman.
+#i need help, the proprty data has refusd to load onto postman using GET. i have tried all possible means but its not uploading. below is the flask pi code and ps_utility coe nd as well as th json file containig th loctions i wan to lod up ostman.

 from flask import Flask, request, jsonify from flask_cors import CORS